Architecture Overview

 The Runwasi project is organized into several components:

-• containerd-shim-wasm - Main library that is used by runtimes to create shims.
-Most of the shared code lives here.
+• containerd-shim-wasm - A higher level library that is used by WebAssembly runtimes to create shims.
+Most of the WebAssembly-specific shared code lives here.

 • containerd-shim-wasm-test-modules - Library with WebAssembly test modules used in the testing framework.